 Parking: Pay and display parking is available right by the beach

-Facilities: Toilets for the humans, a café/restaurant, and a shop for any last-minute beach goodies needed
+Facilities: Toilets for the humans, a café/restaurant, as well as a shop for any last-minute beach goodies needed

 Location: Just west of Clovelly